LingjieFan/ObjectC/README.md

 Binary dynamic library files can be found [in the release](https://github.com/LingjieFan/ObjectC/releases/tag/v1.0.0).

-MSCV is not recommended, since some C synatxes in C99, such as double complex, are not supported by MSCV.
+MSCV is not recommended, since some C synatxes in C99, such as **double complex**, are not supported by MSCV.

 ## Documentation